yogesh07032002/delta-demo/README.md

 # delta-demo
-This is a demo for teaching
+This is a demo for teaching &amp: Github class

+#Teacher
+Yogesh Ingole
+#Student
+SwiftNLift N